 This was a super event; both the restaurant and the preceding gallery visit.
 Click here to see, on The Internet Archive, the book that accompanied the fascinating Eyes Lies & Illusions exhibition.

-The People’s Palace wasn’t quite a private room, it was more a cordoned-off area, which i think detracted a little from that “private party, let your hair down” atmosphere we tended to aim for.
+RSJ’s was an old haunt/stomping ground of mine, dating back to the 1980s.
+It wasn’t quite a private room, more like a mezzanine section/area, which detracted a little from that “private party, let your hair down” atmosphere we tended to aim for.

 Not that it stopped people from enjoying themselves.
 It was a very popular event that year.